Dentistry, Oral & Maxillofacial Surgery

 CUVS’s Dentistry, Oral & Maxillofacial Surgery team provides a full range of advanced services and procedures, including:

 - Examination and testing on the awake patient

 - Anesthetized oral examination and imaging (x-rays and/or CT scan)

 - Consultation and collaboration with other specialists to ensure safe anesthesia, treatment and recovery if your pet is presenting for a complex problem or has other health issues

 - Professional dental cleaning with dental radiographs

-- Root canal therapy
+- Root planing